 2) This data was not yet available at the time of printing.

-The correct wheel bolts must always be used for each vehicle model, and these bolts must always be tightened to the correct torque.
-The wheel bolt tightening torque must be checked regularly with a functional torque wrench.
-In addition, the tightening torque must be checked immediately after each wheel change with a functional torque wrench.
-If the wheel bolts are not tightened enough to meet the specification, the wheel bolts and consequently the wheel could come loose while driving.
+The correct wheel bolts must always be used for each vehicle model, and these bolts must always be tightened to the specified torque.
+The wheel bolt tightening torque must be checked regularly with a properly functioning torque wrench.
+In addition, the tightening torque must be checked immediately after each wheel change.
+If the wheel bolts are not tightened enough to meet the specification, the bolts and consequently the wheel could come loose while driving.

-Wheel bolts that are corroded and difficult to turn must be replaced and the threads in the wheel hub must be cleaned before checking the tightening torque.
+Wheel bolts that are corroded and difficult to turn must be replaced, and the threads in the wheel hub must be cleaned before checking the tightening torque.
 Never grease or oil the wheel bolts and the threads in the wheel hub.
+On the Volkswagen Taos, clean dry threads and the correct wheel bolt design are necessary for accurate torque and secure wheel seating.

 Wheel bolt tightening specification